-#1 Duomo di Milano
+1. Duomo di Milano

 Location: Piazza del Duomo, Milano

-#2 Basilica San Lorenzo Maggiore
+2. Basilica San Lorenzo Maggiore

 Location: Corso di Porta Ticinese, nr 35, Milano

-Basilica San Lorenzo Maggiore is one of the oldest churches in Milan.
-It was built during the Roman Empire between the 4th and the 5th centuries.
-Later it was re-built subsequently along the centuries due to numerous disasters that the cathedral survived.
-First there was a fire, followed by an earthquake.
+Beside the Duomo church in Milano Italy, here’s another famous church in Milan, Basilica San Lorenzo Maggiore.
+This is also one of the oldest churches in Milan that you could visit.
+The original San Lorenzo Maggiore was built during the Roman Empire, between the 4th and the 5th centuries.
+During the centuries it was rebuilt subsequently due to numerous disasters the cathedral has survived.
+At first, there was a fire that was followed by an earthquake.

-#3 San Maurizio al Monastero Maggiore
+3. San Maurizio al Monastero Maggiore

 Location: Corso Magenta, nr 13, Milano

-Some parts of the building are from the Roman times, but the construction of this actual monastery started in 1503, and it has been completed in 15 years.
-The edifice is divided in two parts, first being for the faithful, and the backside for the nuns.
-It was absolutely prohibited, to cross that dividing wall.
-Now when you’re visiting, you’re allowed to go around and see the back.
+Some parts of the church are dating back to Roman times, but the construction of today’s standing actually monastery started in 1503 and it’s been completed in 15 years.
+The edifice is divided in two parts, the first being for the faithful, and the backside for the nuns.
+Back in the day, it was absolutely prohibited to cross that dividing wall that was hiding the nuns, and it’s actually the most beautiful side of the church.

-#4 San Bernardino alle Ossa
+4. San Bernardino alle Ossa

 Location: Piazza Santo Stefano, Milano